DavidG636/Project-Automation/README.md

 # Project-Automation
-This project was inspired by [Kalle Hallden's ProjectInitializationAutomation project](https://github.com/KalleHallden/ProjectInitializationAutomation)
+This project was inspired by [Kalle Hallden's ProjectInitializationAutomation project](https://github.com/KalleHallden/ProjectInitializationAutomation).
+This is my version but using the windows operating system.
+The code executes the commands which I would normally manually type in when creating a project.

 ### Install:
 ```bash